RocqJones/jones-mbindyo-professional-portfolio/README.md

 - Application reliability
 - CI/CD and release processes
 - Technical documentation
-- Collaboration with backend, product and business teams
+- Collaboration with backend, product, and business teams

 ### Insurance Automation

-One of the major technical initiatives involved using **Azure AI OCR** to automate extraction of information from insurance documents.
+One of the major technical initiatives involved using **Azure AI OCR** to automate the extraction of information from insurance documents.

 The objective was to reduce manual processing involved in insurance policy issuance.